109: PLEASED TO MEET YOU, MR. PRESIDENT!

 During his childhood on this farm, Jimmy Carter didn’t have to mow the grass.
 He did, however, have to sweep the walkways and keep them free of sand.

 When Tom carried me inside the Carter farmhouse, we went room to room where I posed for more images.
-There wasn’t any tour guides inside the house during our visit, but that was likely due to nothing being authentic.
+There weren’t any tour guides inside the house during our visit, but that was likely due to nothing being authentic.
 There wasn’t anything in the house that belonged to the Carters except the walls and floors.
 Everything inside the home was a period piece that replicated the family’s life on the farm in the late 1930s.
 I was thrilled to visit Jimmy Carter’s bedroom, even though the bed was never used by him.
 I had to laugh to myself when I saw a pair of stiff blue jean that leaned against the wall.
 Those jeans represented the same ones that little Jimmy wore when he “mopped cotton” – a chore where Carter dipped a mop into a bucket filled with arsenic, molasses, and water; he then applied the goop to the buds of the cotton plants to kill boll weevils.
 The syrupy mess attracted flies and stiffened his jeans.
 From the house, Tom carried me a short distance along a walkway to the Carter’s store where they sold goods to farm workers and neighbors.
 When he wasn’t doing his regular chores, young Jimmy stocked the store’s shelves and he ran the cash register.

 I’m standing in Jimmy Carter’s bedroom at the farmhouse.
 The stiff jeans against the far wall represented the ones he wore while “mopping cotton” – a chore Carter hated.